 The Standard Life Private Equity Trust provides investors with access to a diversified portfolio of leading private companies.
-This is delivered through the investment objective, which is to achieve long-term total returns through holding a diversified portfolio of private equity funds, a majority of which will have a European focus.
+This is delivered through the investment objective, which is to achieve long-term total returns through holding a diversified portfolio of private equity funds and co-investments, a majority of which will have a European focus.

-As managers of the Trust, we do this by investing in private equity funds run by some of the leading private equity managers who have the expertise to source, grow and sell private companies, seeking to deliver attractive investment returns.
+As managers of the Trust, we do this by investing in private equity funds and co-investments run by some of the leading private equity managers who have the expertise to source, grow and sell private companies, seeking to deliver attractive investment returns.
 The funds invest in mature businesses primarily through management buy-out transactions.
-The portfolio will comprise 35-40 active private equity funds, managed by a select group of fund managers, with a target of building an underlying portfolio of around 350 private companies.
+The portfolio will comprise around 50 active private equity funds, managed by a select group of fund managers, with a target of building an underlying portfolio of around 400 private companies.

 The Trust's investment objective is to achieve long-term total returns for its shareholders from both capital gain and dividends.
 The Trust currently offers a progressive dividend just under 4% (it increases each year), rewarding shareholders for their patience as the portfolio value grows.
 The Standard Life Private Equity Trust is listed on the London Stock Exchange, so you can access our private equity strategy simply by buying shares.